castorini/pyserini/docs/experiments-elastic.md

-# Pyserini: Elastic Multi-field Baseline for MS MARCO Document Ranking
+# Pyserini: Multi-field Baseline for MS MARCO Document Ranking

-This page contains instructions for reproducing the Elasticsearch optimized multi_match best_fields" entry on the the [MS MARCO Document Ranking Leaderboard](https://microsoft.github.io/MSMARCO-Document-Ranking-Submissions/leaderboard/).
+This page contains instructions for reproducing the "Elasticsearch optimized multi_match best_fields" entry (2020/11/25) on the the [MS MARCO Document Ranking Leaderboard](https://microsoft.github.io/MSMARCO-Document-Ranking-Submissions/leaderboard/) using Pyserini.
+Details behind this run are described in this [blog post](https://www.elastic.co/blog/improving-search-relevance-with-data-driven-query-optimization);
+the official leaderboard submission corresponds to the run denoted "multi_match best_fields tuned (all-in-one): all params" in the blog post.

 This run makes sure to preserve the distinction between document fields when preparing and indexing documents.
-For ranking, we use a disjunction max query to combine score contributions across fields.
-The weights for the disjunction max query are taken from the "multi_match best_fields tuned (all-in-one): all params" entry in the [blog post](https://www.elastic.co/blog/improving-search-relevance-with-data-driven-query-optimization) that describes the leaderboard submission.
+For ranking, we use a disjunction max query to combine score contributions across fields; the weights for the disjunction max query are taken from the blog post reference above.

-To match the leaderboard results, this run makes use of a custom stopwords file 'elastic-msmarco-stopwords.txt'.
+To match the leaderboard results, this run makes use of a custom stopwords file [`elastic-msmarco-stopwords.txt`](elastic-msmarco-stopwords.txt).
 The file contains the default English stopwords from Lucene, plus some additional words targeted at question-style queries.

 ## Data Prep